springernature/kotlin-playbook/error-reporting/README.md

 # Reporting and Handling Errors

-Exceptions are not type checked, and are slow.
+Exceptions are not type checked.
+Code using exceptions is fast in the success path but very slow for failure cases.

-Nullable types do not let us return information about an error.
+Nullable types are type checked, but do not let us return information about an error.

-Therefore, we use a Result type to report errors that will be handled by code we write.
+**Therefore**, we use a Result type to report errors that will be handled by code we write.
 A Result type is a sealed class hierarchy (aka algebraic data type) that is _either_ a successfully computed value, _or_ a failure described by structured data.

 Failures that are explicitly detected by business logic are _always_ returned as a failure case of the Result type.